codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

    .. image:: /img/guides/paramterSyntax.png
       :alt: Syntax for parameters in Codio

 See the first image on this page for an example of creating parameters.
-Once created, you can then refer to parameters throughout the other fields in your assessment (e.g. instructions on the **General** tab, fields on the **Execution** tab, rationale on the **Grading** tab).
+Once created, you can then refer to parameters throughout the other fields in your assessment and in the page your assessment is added (e.g. instructions on the **General** tab, fields on the **Execution** tab, rationale on the **Grading** tab, instructions before the assessment).

    .. image:: /img/guides/param_instructions2.png
       :alt: Parameters in question field